 - Camp where you are allowed to and recommended to.
 If a ranger tells you to pick high ground, it’s a good idea to do so for safety reasons.

 - Don’t leave food out at your camp.
 Bag it securely and tie it to a tree unless you’d like to share it with a squirrel.

 - Please don’t leave your trash.
 Take everything with you when you go.

 The Risk of Flash Floods

-They don’t happen often but they do happen so it’s best to be prepared.
-Camp in higher grounds in the campground and it’s a good idea to not go off on your own, especially during monsoon season.
-If you are with others you have a better chance to get help from them or others if needed.
+They don’t happen often, but they do happen, so it’s best to be prepared.
+Camp on higher grounds in the campground, and it’s a good idea not to go off on your own, especially during monsoon season.
+If you are with others, you have a better chance to get help from them or others if needed.

-This is an experience you won’t want to miss, and won’t want to not appreciate because you’re injured.
+This is an experience you won’t want to miss and won’t want to skip because you’re injured.
 Once you see the exquisite beauty of these waterfalls, it’s easy to understand why they have a guardian.